k4lipso/mfsync/README.md

   * if no --request flag is set, all files are downloaded

 ### mfsync sync
-'mfsync sync' is basicly a combination of 'mfsync share' and 'mfsync get'.
+'mfsync sync' is basically a combination of 'mfsync share' and 'mfsync get'.
 It announces all given files and also retreives all available files that are not stored locally already.
 Files that where retrieved are then also shared again.
 ```
 mfsync sync 239.255.0.1 ./destination
 ```